-- 1.1 Knowledge Network: Create an interdisciplinary knowledge network of leadership experts, negotiation practitioners, performance psychologists and behavioural scientists. - 1.2 Strategic Understanding: Develop research insights and learning modules to help stakeholders to understand how to tackle systematic fragmentation.
+1.1 Knowledge Network: Integrate and develop our interdisciplinary knowledge network of leadership experts, negotiation practitioners, performance psychologists and behavioural scientists to understand how to tackle fragmentation.

+1.2 Strategic Understanding: Build on research insights and develop learning materials to help stakeholders to understand how to create the conditions for collaboration.